jshttp/style-guide/template/README.md

 [![Build Status](http://img.shields.io/travis/expressjs/style-guide.svg?style=flat)](https://travis-ci.org/expressjs/style-guide)
 [![Coverage Status](https://img.shields.io/coveralls/expressjs/style-guide.svg?style=flat)](https://coveralls.io/r/expressjs/style-guide)

+> #### You can directly copy this folder to create a new module!

+> NOTE: The "files" in package.json is a whitelist you may have to add to.

 This document provides a general guideline for creating a README in an [expressjs](https://github.com/expressjs) repository.

 When writing content for a README, keep these two guidelines in mind: